 Tim McGraw Gets Physical at Lady Antebellum Show

-The guys and gal of Lady Antebellum were minding their own business, when suddenly an influx of shirtless men overtakes the stage and turns the concert into an exercise video.
-One of which happened to be none other than Tim McGraw clad in nothing but gym shorts and a bandana.
-The men continued their jumping jacks as the band tried to finish out their performance of ‘Love Don’t Live Here,’ until the crew decided they’d gotten their exercise for the day and trotted off stage.
+The guys and gal of Lady Antebellum were minding their own business, when suddenly an influx of shirtless men overtook the stage and turned the concert into an exercise video.
+One of which happened to be none other than Tim McGraw clad in nothing but gym shorts and a bandana!
+The men continued their jumping jacks as the band tried to finish out their performance of "Love Don’t Live Here," until the crew decided they’d gotten their exercise for the day and trotted off stage.